waocats/crabgo/src/doc/src/reference/resolver.md

 ### Features

-For the purpose of generating `Cargo.lock`, the resolver builds the dependency graph as-if all [features] of all [workspace] members are enabled.
+For the purpose of generating `Crabgo.lock`, the resolver builds the dependency graph as-if all [features] of all [workspace] members are enabled.
 This ensures that any optional dependencies are available and properly resolved with the rest of the graph when features are added or removed with the